CapuchaRojo/SonNetAi-Hackathon-2025/SonNetAi-Hackathon-2025/README.md

 # SonNetAi-Hackathon-2025
-Showcase of military sonar -> Ai mesh == evolution clearly
+Showcase of military sonar, Ai mesh, and evolution clearly